anavel/module-template/README.md

 cd moduleName
 ```

-- Create the composer.json and add all the dependecies in the module directory
+- Create the composer.json and add all the dependencies in the module directory
 ```
 composer init --name=anavel/moduleName --author="Your name <your@email.com>" --description="The module description" -n
 composer require illuminate/support:5.1.* --no-update